collinsmuriuki/premios/README.md

 ## Requirements

 This project requires python3 to run
-Instructions on how to install python can be found <a href="https://realpython.com/installing-python/" target="_blank>here</a>
+Instructions on how to install python can be found [here](https://realpython.com/installing-python/)

 ## Setting up a virtual environement